 Referred to by some who cherish its romantic lure as Bandon-by-the-Sea, Bandon is both a harbor town and a popular vacation spot, famous for its cranberry products and its artists' colony, complete with galleries and shops.
 Two national wildlife refuges, Oregon Islands and Bandon Marsh, are within the town limits, and a drive along Beach Loop Road, just southwest of downtown, affords mesmerizing views of awesome coastal rock formations, especially around Coquille Point and Face Rock State Scenic Viewpoint.
 The Bandon Dunes links-style golf courses are a worldwide attraction, often ranked among the top courses in the nation.

 Tiny Bandon bills itself as Oregon's cranberry capital—10 miles north of town you'll find acres of bogs and irrigated fields where tons of the tart berries are harvested every year.
-Each October there's the Cranberry Festival, featuring a parade and a fair.
+Each September there's the Cranberry Festival, featuring a parade and a fair.